Eric Maryniak - Hi there!

 Here are some links to Dutch sites of families who use genealogical DNA tests, in addition to traditional genealogical research, to get a better understanding of family relationships:

-To conclude, here is a Dutch "genografie" site and associated Facebook group: And some alternatives to Family Tree DNA (FTDNA) and overview sites.
+To conclude, here is a Dutch "genografie" site and associated Facebook group: Please note that there are various alternatives for Family Tree DNA.

 Linux: where do you want to go tomorrow?